Rafnuss/GeoPressureTemplate/README.md

 Following the recommendations of [rrrpkg](https://github.com/ropensci/rrrpkg), the project contains:
 1. Standard description files at the root (`DESCRIPTION`, `.Rproj`, `README.md`, `LICENCES`,...).
 2. `data/` folder containing the raw geolocator data, the pressure and light labelled files and the data generated with the code from `analysis/`.
-Note that you could instead keep the geolocator and labelization files seperately in a `raw-data/` folder, following `usethis()` standard.
+Note that you could instead keep the geolocator and labelization files separately in a `raw-data/` folder, following `usethis()` standard.
 3. `analysis/` contains all the `.R` code used for your project.
 4. `report/` reads the data generated and produces sharable results (figures, html page, manuscript, etc...).
 <details>